Stephanie020207/Connect4AIGame/README.md

 - Sorting (Merge Sort) → Rank moves by strength
 - Brute Force (One Depth) → Evaluate possible moves
 - Minimax + Alpha-Beta Pruning → Decision-making based on future predictions

+## Proposed Solution
+This project provides a console-based Connect 4 game equipped with an intelligent AI opponent.
+By combining classical algorithms such as Linear Search, BFS, Merge Sort, Brute Force evaluation, and Minimax with Alpha-Beta pruning, the system is able to make strategic decisions, detect winning conditions efficiently, and offer multiple difficulty levels for players.

 ## Project Goals
 1. Design and Implement an Intelligent AI Opponent